Adept’s Integration with SOLIDWORKS: PDM for Workgroups or the Enterprise

 Here’s a list of all the tasks you can perform using Adept’s SOLIDWORKS integration:

-- Search by metadata or browse through an Explorer-like tree structure to find files using any combination of metadata fields tracked in Adept
+- Search by metadata or browse through an Explorer-like tree structure to find documents using any combination of metadata fields tracked in Adept

-- Access files in an Adept work area
+- Access documents in an Adept work area

-- Check the status of files (In/Out/On Hold)
+- Check the status of documents (In/Out/On Hold)

-- Drag and drop files from any Search Results listing into SOLIDWORKS’ graphics window
+- Drag and drop documents from any Search Results listing into SOLIDWORKS’ graphics window

 - Open or insert a file with options for copy out, sign out, or read-only access